hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 1800 grams
 **Fabric:**  Kerlon 1000

-The Hilleberg Anjan was our summer tent (even so I have the 3 person model) before we replaced it with the MSR Hubba Hubba NX (see above) because we enjoyed the seperate entrances and vestibules which the Hubba Hubba NX offers.
+The Hilleberg Anjan was our summer tent (even so I have the 3 person model) before we replaced it with the MSR Hubba Hubba NX (see above) because we enjoyed the seperate entrances and vestibules which the Hubba NX offers.
 The Hubba Hubba NX also has an inner tent which offers you the possibility to look outside.
 For the  Hilleberg Anjan you have to buy a seperate inner mesh.
 The Hilleberg Anjan is 700 grams more heavy than the Enan but you get lot's of space and may even use it as a 2-person tent.
 Your sleeping bag is less likely to become wet (except at the foot end from my own experience but you can cover the foot part of your sleeping bag with your waterproof jacket.
 If you have to sit in the tent for a longer period then having more space is much more beneficial in terms of comfort.

 <a href="http://www.bentgate.com/hilleberg-anjan-2-tent/"><button type="button" class="btn btn-danger">Read more about the Hilleberg Anjan</button></a>